oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/train-image-classification-model/train-image-classification-model.md

 ## Task 2: Create your first custom Vision model

 In the previous lab, you have labeled all images (records) in your dataset, which is prerequisite to start working with **Vision** service.
-In this lab, you will create your first **vision**, image classification, model and you will run some test to confirm it is working properly.
+In this lab, you will create your first **vision**, image classification, model and you will run some tests to confirm it is working properly.

 1. Navigate to Vision page